pSpaces/Programming-with-Spaces/tutorial-distributed-programming.md

 This chapter provides a gentle introduction to distributed computing using pSpaces.
 In the [previous chapter](tutorial-concurrent-programming.md) we explained how spaces can be used to support concurrent programming, where several processes on the same machine communicate and cooperate using one or several shared tuple spaces.
 In distributed systems, processes and data repositories are spread among several devices possibly far away from each other.
 This chapter explains how to make spaces accessible from remote applications.
 As a running example we consider chat application that Alice and her roommates can use exchange messages.

 ## 3.1 Space repositories
-Space repositories are used organise and control how spaces are exposed to external applications.
+Space repositories are used to organise and control how spaces are exposed to external applications.
 Each space in a repository must be univocally identified by a name.
 The following Java code can be used to create a repository and add two chat rooms in the same repository:

 ```java
 SpaceRepository chatRepository = new SpaceRepository();